sharetribe/flex-docs/src/docs/background/commissions-and-monetizing-your-platform/index.md

 const lineItems = [booking, providerCommission, customerCommission];
 ```

-For a 100 EUR listing, this would result 110 EUR payin for the customer
+For a 100 EUR listing, this would result in a 110 EUR payin for the customer
 and a 88 EUR payout for the provider.
 The marketplace would receive 22
 EUR minus Stripe fees.